 But Wynstra will be required to pay $5,000 in investigative costs to the state, at $100 a month.

-Wynstra and Lahman also agree to "cease and desist" from further violations of state securities law.
+The consent order with the department also requires Wynstra and Lahman to "cease and desist" from violations of state securities law.

 Why was Wynstra allowed to make a deal that did not require him to admit guilt?

 "That's typically what happens in a consent order," Sarason said.

 State investigators preferred to strike a deal to end the matter, given the fact that Wynstra does not appear to have any money to pay penalties, she said.

 Why did it take so many years to get to this point?

 Sarason said the case was complex, and state investigators were waiting to see if the bankruptcy process would disclose any significant amount of assets.